Dowling1dow/cool_python_scripts/Moodle Scraper/README.md

 Also depending on your python environment, you may have to pip install some packages.
 The packages I use are: requests, lxml

+If you do not have pip installed, use this command: sudo easy_install pip